pilidium/HacktoberFest2025_CyberSec/.github/PULL_REQUEST_TEMPLATE/level4_pr.md

 ---
-Name: 'Level 4 Move Submission'
+name: 'Level 4 Move Submission'
-About: 'Submit a turn for the Red or Blue Team in the Data Heist challenge.'
+about: 'Submit a turn for the Red or Blue Team in the Data Heist challenge.'
-Title: 'Level 4 Move: [<TEAM>] - <Brief Description of Action>'
+title: 'Level 4: [<Your Student ID>] - <Brief Description of Action>'
-Labels: ['level-4']
+labels: ['level-4']
 ---

-# 🎲 Team Move Submission
+# 🎲 Level 4 Move Submission – The Data Heist

-### 🧑‍🤝‍🧑 Team Making This Move (select one):
+## 🧑‍🤝‍🧑 Team Making This Move (select one):
 - [ ] 🔴 Red Team
 - [ ] 🔵 Blue Team

 ---

-### 📝 Description of Action
+## 📝 Description of Action
 _A brief, one-sentence summary of what this move accomplishes._
 > Example: "Exploited Path Traversal to read file" or "Patched Path Traversal vulnerability"